 I recently sat down with James Clear to discuss his must read book Atomic Habits.
 We released the full interview yesterday through the podcast so please give it a listen.
 I feel like it turned out more like a short audiobook than a podcast which is why we also transcribed

 This week’s guest is James Clear.
 Author of the bestseller Atomic Habits, James shared a wealth of knowledge with us regarding the different kinds of habits, how they form, and how we can successfully change our behavior.
 A written transcript of this episode is available for download here.
 An MP3 audio

 In the lean way of thinking, the value we deliver to the customer increases in proportion to effort when we connect processes and keep the activities moving along smoothly.
 Instead, Harvard Business School professor Thales Teixeira writes that “decoupling” is what has helped many startups succeed by disrupting established businesses.

-This week’s guest is Christopher Ferrier, who we met up with at the TWI/KataCon conference in San Diego, California.
-Ron and Christopher talked about Toyota Kata, the power of networking, ultramarathons, and more.
+This week’s guest is Oscar Roche, Director of the TWI Institute in Australia & New Zealand.
+Ron and Oscar discussed the humanity of lean, the components of TWI, and more.
 An MP3 version of this episode is available for download here.
-In this episode you’ll learn: A
+In this episode you’ll learn: The quote that made